Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Block-encoding of the Hamiltonian

 \section{Block-encoding of the Hamiltonian}

-In this Section we provide and explicit instruction how to efficiently construct the block-encoding of $H^\prime$ from the previous Section, see Eq.~(\ref{eq: get rid of time dependence}).
-For the simplicity of the method we now assume that in the original PDE (\ref{eq: PDE 1D MAIN}) the functions $f_k(x,t)$ do not depend on time $t$; thus, we focus on $H$ case as in (\ref{eq: Schrodingerisation with time}) but without time dependence, see Eq~(\ref{eq: Hamiltonian main}).
-Before approaching the implementation part of this Section, one may find helpful Appendix~\ref{appendix: important definitions} where we introduce important mathematical definitions and quantum computational objects.
-Later on in the Section~\ref{sec: multidim} we clarify how to extend the method to time dependent functions and a multidimensional case.
+In this section, we provide explicit instructions on how to efficiently construct the block-encoding of $H^\prime$ introduced in the previous section; see Eq.~\eqref{eq: get rid of time dependence}.
+To simplify the presentation, we now assume that the functions $f_k(x,t)$ in the original PDE~\eqref{eq: PDE 1D MAIN} are independent of time $t$; thus, we focus on the time-independent Hamiltonian $H$ as presented in Eq.~(\ref{eq: Hamiltonian main}).
+Before proceeding to the implementation details in this section, readers may find it helpful to refer to Appendix~\ref{appendix: important definitions}, where we introduce important mathematical definitions and quantum computational concepts.
+Later, in Sec.~\ref{sec: multidim}, we clarify how to extend the method to handle time-dependent functions and the multidimensional case.

-One of the main goals of this paper is to build block-encodings for $S_1$ and $S_2$ using the simplest quantum computational units: one-qubit rotations and C-NOTs.
-Using those block-encodings as an input for the quantum singular value transformation we achieve: $H\rightarrow e^{iHt}$, see Theorem~\ref{theorem: optimal block-hamiltonian simultaions}.
+One of the main goals of this paper is to build block-encodings for $S_1$ and $S_2$ using the simplest quantum computational units: one-qubit rotations and CNOT gates.
+Using those block-encodings as an input for the quantum singular value transformation we achieve: $H\rightarrow e^{iHt}$, see Thm.~\ref{theorem: optimal block-hamiltonian simultaions}.